mlechnyput/Roman-Arabic-digits-calculator/README.md

+# Console calculator

-# it is a console calculator, it accepts line like this:
+It accepts line like this:

 7 + 8